shandheap/PacmanAI/README.md

 #Instructions to Run

-+ Copy the directory to /some/path.
++ Clone repository to /some/path.

 + cd to /some/path/search.
 README.md in search folder has instructions to run search functions such as:
 	+ Depth-First Search